llm-bible/llm-bible.github.io/_publications/hou2024universal.markdown

 bibkey: hou2024universal
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.03310"}
-tags: ['Training Techniques', 'Model Architecture', 'Tools', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Tools', 'Model Architecture', 'Training Techniques', 'Pretraining Methods']
 ---
 Length generalization refers to the ability to extrapolate from short training sequences to long test sequences and is a challenge for current large